Adioos5/TheMazeRepo/README.md

 clone repository again and import in Eclipse as "Existing Maven project".

 Steps to import Maven project into Eclipse are mentioned here: [StackOverflow](https://stackoverflow.com/a/36242422/2510775)

+**.editorconfig**
+There's added configuration for editorconfig plugin.
+It will guarantee same formatting style for all working on project.
+It will prevent situation when files in commits looks like they were whole edited because of e.g. different indentation style.
+You can find plugin here: [editorconfig-eclipse](https://marketplace.eclipse.org/content/editorconfig-eclipse) After installation you need to restart eclipse.
+After that, when you autoformat your code, it will take rules from .editorconfig file.